kubeshop/monokle/docs/tutorials/how-to-navigate-and-edit-manifests.md

 The editing menu includes the following options:

 - **Go to Symbols:** Select the Go to Symbol option to perform a focused search of code for finding specified symbols quickly.
-- **Change all occurrences:** Select the Change all Occurrences option to replace all string occurrences in the code with any other regular expression.
+- **Change All occurrences:** Select the Change All Occurrences option to replace all string occurrences in the code with any other regular expression.
 - **Format Document:** Select the Format Document option to organize the source code for better readability.
 It addresses font size, spacing, margins, alignment, columns, indentation, and lists.
 - **Cut:** Select the Cut option to delete the unnecessary data.
 After you cut the text, it gets stored in the clipboard so you can use it later.
 - **Copy:** Select the Copy option to copy a piece of code.
 Thus you can reuse the code to save development time.